Jeannette Rankin: Second congressional term

 Rankin began her campaign for Congress in 1939 with a tour of high schools in Montana.
 She arranged to speak in 52 of the first congressional district's 56 high schools to reestablish her ties to the region after years of spending much of her time in Georgia.
 Once again, Rankin enjoyed the political support of her well connected brother Wellington, even though the siblings had increasingly divergent lifestyles and political views.

-In the 1940 race, Rankin—at age 60—defeated incumbent Jacob Thorkelson, an outspoken antisemite, in the July primary, and former Representative Jerry J. O'Connell in the general election.
+In the 1940 race, Rankin—at age 60—defeated incumbent Jacob Thorkelson in the July primary, and former Representative Jerry J. O'Connell in the general election.
 She was appointed to the Committee on Public Lands and the Committee on Insular Affairs.
 While members of Congress and their constituents had been debating the question of U.S. intervention in World War II for months, the Japanese attack on Pearl Harbor on December 7, 1941, galvanized the country and silenced virtually all opposition.

 On December 8, Rankin was the only member of either chamber of Congress to vote against the declaration of war on Japan.
 Hisses could be heard in the gallery as she cast her vote; several colleagues, including Rep. (later Senator) Everett Dirksen, asked her to change it to make the resolution unanimous—or at very least, to abstain—but she refused.
 "As a woman I can't go to war," she said, "and I refuse to send anyone else."